caliline2/dataengineering_CEU_2023/README.md

 The fact analysed is the total sum of a loan and the average amount awarded to an individual.

+The final output is a datamart to display the average, minimum, and maximum loan values in various cities on a map.

 Data source:
 Loans of KSA development banks: https://od.data.gov.sa/Data/en/dataset/social-development-bank-loan-for-2022